bluekitchen/btstack/doc/manual/docs-template/how_to.md

 3. Handle pairing-related HCI events in the application packet handler.
 4. Store link keys in persistent storage if bonding shall survive reboot.

-Unless the application enables `gap_ssp_set_auto_accept(1)`, it must actively answer SSP confirmation or passkey events in its packet handler.
+The examples handle pairing-related events explicitly in the application packet handler.
+Legacy PIN pairing is intentionally rejected by default and reported on stdio, while Secure Simple Pairing (SSP) confirmation requests are reported with the numeric value before the example accepts them.
+SPP is introduced with the Bluetooth 2.1 specification in 2007 to make device connections both faster and more secure.

 If `ENABLE_CROSS_TRANSPORT_KEY_DERIVATION` is enabled, `sm_init()` should also be called in dual-mode or Classic-oriented examples that want CTKD support.
 This allows BTstack to derive and store transport keys across LE and BR/EDR after Secure Connections pairing.

 The examples in `example/` already show the relevant building blocks:

-- `example/spp_counter.c` shows a basic Classic service with SSP handling.
+- `example/spp_counter.c` shows a basic Classic service with legacy PIN rejection and SSP handling.
 - `example/gap_dedicated_bonding.c` shows explicit dedicated bonding.
 - `example/hid_keyboard_demo.c` shows a profile that relies on pairing and bonding in practice.